 How does the Life Righting Collective work?

-We meet our mission by running life writing courses – both prose and poetry – and through our publications, both in print (This Is How It is will be the first LRC anthology: available April 2018) and on our website: www.liferighting.com.
+We meet our mission by running life writing courses – both prose and poetry – and through our publications, both in print (This Is How It is is our first anthology) and on our website: www.liferighting.com.

 Who can join the Life Writing Collective?

 If you have done a Dawn Garisch or LRC life writing course, you are eligible to join the LRC and we would be delighted to have you join our life righting movement.
 Once you have done a Dawn Garisch life writing course, you will automatically be signed up as an LRC member unless you’d prefer not to join.
 People who want to support the organisation can become friends of the LRC and they will receive our newsletter, as well as invitations to public events.

 What are the advantages of joining the LRC?

 If you have done a Dawn Garisch or LRC life writing course, you are eligible to join the LRC and we would be delighted to have you join our life righting movement.
 The benefits to you include:

 - Becoming part of a vibrant community of writers who meet monthly in various places across the country

 - Having an opportunity to submit your life writing to an annual LRC anthology and our website’s Writing section